HeinrichApfelmus/reactive-banana/reactive-banana/src/examples.md

 * Color picker, font chooser, file chooser

 ### Difficult examples
-* CRUD table: create, update, delete records in table (for example Person records), with validating user input, auto-calculated fields (current age by birth date), totals by column, filtering.
-I think same GUI tasks get solved many GUI developers in imperative style.
-I hope solution of such day-tasks in FRP will be elegant.
-Aka databases.
 * small vector drawing application (or GUI designer) events from drawn shapes
 * arpeggiator for MIDI events (delay existing events to repeat them in the future)
 * dynamic widgets and windows